 The life of Kerry Von Erich reached a turning point in the worst possible way.
-Von Erich — a former NWA World Heavyweight Champion — was already battling with drug and alcohol addiction when he took his motorcycle out for a spin in Argyle, Texas, on June 4, 1986.
+Von Erich — a former NWA World Heavyweight Champion — was already battling drug and alcohol addiction when he took his motorcycle out for a spin in Argyle, Texas, on June 4, 1986.
 It should have been a happy time in his life.
 His wife was due to have their second child later that summer, and Von Erich was one of the top stars in the world of professional wrestling.
 He was a hero to thousands of fans across the country.

 Instead, tragedy struck.